Global regularity for solutions of the three dimensional Navier-Stokes equation with almost two dimensional initial data: Small Data Results

 \section{Small Data Results}

-We will begin by recalling an identity for enstrophy growth proven by Chae in the context of smooth solutions of the Euler equation \cite{ChaeStrain} and independently by the author using different methods \cite{MillerStrain}.
+We will begin by recalling an identity for enstrophy growth first proven by Neustupa and Penel \cite{NeuPen1,NeuPen2} and independently by the author using different methods \cite{MillerStrain}.
+This identity was also examined by Chae in the context of smooth solutions of the Euler equation \cite{ChaeStrain}.
 Recalling the isometry in Proposition \ref{StrainIsometry}, we will consider enstrophy in terms of the $\|S(\cdot,t)\|_{L^2}^2.$ \begin{proposition} Let $u\in C \left ([0,T_{max});\dot{H}^1_{df} \right )$ be a mild solution to the Navier--Stokes equation, and let $S=\nabla_{sym} u,$ then for all $0<t<T_{max}$

 \end{proposition}

 As an immediate corollary, we have the following result proved by the author in \cite{MillerStrain} that follows directly from Proposition \ref{StrainGrowth} and the condition $\tr(S)=0.$ \begin{corollary} Let $u\in C \left ([0,T_{max});H^1_{df} \right )$ be a mild solution to the Navier--Stokes equation, and let $S=\nabla_{sym} u,$ then for all $0<t<T_{max}$